 That’s when the Jane Austen part of the story ends.
 Austen confined her novels to a few families in the English countryside; Louisa’s story spans continents and genres.

 Louisa is a royal court drama rife with political intrigue.
 As she dances with the Russian tsar Alexander I at lavish balls, she and John Quincy are unaware that Alexander was spying on their private correspondence.
 (In Russia’s first attempt at hacking a future president, the Adams’s private courier was covertly sharing their correspondence with the tsar.)

 It’s an edge-of-your-seat globetrotting adventure as Louisa and her young son Charles embark on a treacherous 2000 mile journey from St. Petersburg to Paris by carriage, at times narrowly escaping certain death from Napoleon’s army – only her fluent French and convincing cry of “vive Napoleon!” would save their lives.

 It’s a heart-wrenching domestic drama as Louisa experiences profound loss and grief that tests her mettle and makes her stronger than she ever knew.
 (And it makes you wonder how women were ever considered the weaker sex.)

 And Louisa is an unlikely buddy movie between the elderly widowed John Adams and his brilliant daughter-in-law.
 (Imagine Paul Giamatti and Emily Blunt.)
-They hit it off from the start, but they forged an even deeper friendship after Abigail’s death.
+The two hit it off from the start, but they forged an even deeper friendship after Abigail’s death.
 Louisa cursed herself in her youth for not finding the right words to express herself in writing, but decades later her insightful letters to John Adams gave him life, he said.
 She found her voice as an extremely intelligent and curious heroine and a keen observer of human nature who was ahead of her time on issues like slavery and women’s rights.